ministryofjustice/cloud-platform/docs/INFO-our-ops-processes.md

 ## Our incident process

 An incident starts when a member of the support team says that it has.
 It is usually triggered by an alert that indicates a problem.
-The team member that calls it will send a message saying that there is an incident in progress to #cloud-platform and if user impacting, #ask-cloud-platforms.
+The team member that calls it will send a message saying that there is an incident in progress to [`#cloud-platform`](https://mojdt.slack.com/messages/C514ETYJX/) and if user impacting, [`#ask-cloud-platform`](https://mojdt.slack.com/messages/C57UPMZLY/).

 1. Support team chooses an incident lead.
 This person will be the main investigator of the incident.
 They start to work on the problem, calling on other team members (from the whole team) to help as required.

 2. The rest of the support team communicates the incident out to those who are impacting, including giving updates at regular schedules.
 The people that they communicate to include:
-    * Users who are affected by the problem &emdash; via #ask-cloud-platform
+    * Users who are affected by the problem &emdash; via [`#ask-cloud-platform`](https://mojdt.slack.com/messages/C57UPMZLY/)
-    * Team members for awareness or as they might be able to help &emdash; via #cloud-platform and the `@cloud-platform-team` group
+    * Team members for awareness or as they might be able to help &emdash; via [`#cloud-platform`](https://mojdt.slack.com/messages/C514ETYJX/) and the `@cloud-platform-team` group
-    * People in the team who manage communication with senior leadership in MoJ &emdash; Steve, Karen, Tony.
+    * People in the team who manage communication with senior leadership in MoJ &emdash; Steve, Karen, Tony, Kalbir.

 3. In a *high priority incident* (see below), the support team will gather every 1 hour to work out if additional people/skills are needed and update any external comms.